raphaelmansuy/digital_palace/01-articles/llm_as_compiler_optimizer/README.md

 Illustration inspired from the cover of the book “Compilers: Principles, Techniques, and Tools" by Aho, Sethi, and Ullman”, also known as the Dragon Book

-## What is a and why optimize code?
+## What is compiler and why optimize code?

 A compiler like GCC or LLVM translates high-level languages like C/C++ into efficient machine code.
 This involves multiple steps: lexical analysis, syntax analysis, code generation and crucially - code optimization.
 Optimization improves performance by reducing instruction count, memory usage, runtime - yielding faster, smaller and more efficient programs.